jessicaan/jessicaan/README.md

 ###### I'm 27 years old, and live in Brazil! :brazil:.

-###### I graduated in International Business and started to work on a IT company focused on international busines.
-There I learned many many things and devoloped my interest and passion for coding!
-I started learning to code and then I decided to go hardcore :joy:.
-In this year I started my MBA in Artificial Intelligence while working in other projects.
+###### I have a degree in International Business and started to work on a IT company focused on international busines.
+Because of my job, I learned many many things and devoloped my interest and passion for coding!
+Thus, I started learning to code and then I decided to go hardcore :joy:.
+So in this year I started my MBA in Artificial Intelligence while working on other projects.

-###### I know I'm still very young in the coding world :earth_americas: , but I hope to catch up with the big guys very soon!!:rocket:
+###### I know I'm still very new in the coding world :earth_americas: , but I hope to catch up with the big guys very soon!!:rocket: